+Diploma Program

-MASSAGE THERAPY Credential Clock Hours Credit Units Length Campuses Version Diploma 750 55 9 months/ 36 weeks Burr Ridge, Chicago, Earth City, Merrillville, Merrionette Park, North Aurora, Skokie 3-0
+Burr Ridge, Chicago, Earth City, Merrillville, Merrionette Park, North Aurora, and Skokie campuses 9 months - 750 hours - 55 credit units

-The Massage Therapy program is designed to provide the student with the necessary tools required to successfully enter the massage industry.
+V3 The Massage Therapy program is designed to provide the student with the necessary tools required to successfully enter the massage industry.
 Whether it is a day spa, physician's office, health club, or resort, graduates of this program will have acquired all the tools needed to thrive in this exciting new career.

-This 750-hour program consists of one pre-requisite course, eight self-contained units of learning called modules, and a 30-hour clinic, which students must complete before they graduate.
+This 750-hour program consists of one pre-requisite course, eight self-contained units of learning called modules, and a 30hour clinic, which students must complete before they graduate.
 Each student must successfully complete the pre-requisite course before moving on to any one of the remaining modules in the program.
 Included in this program are 225 hours of Anatomy and Physiology, as well as introduction to principles and practices of massage therapy, massage fundamentals, massage and bodywork, pathology, business and success skills, and health and wellness.
 Upon the successful completion of this program, graduates will have received the education necessary to attain a career in one of the most engaging and exciting fields today.
 The graduate may work in an entry-level position as a Massage Therapist in a variety of health care facilities, including, but not limited to, a massage clinic, hospital, chiropractic office, nursing home, health club, spa, resort, or in private practice.
 Massage Therapists may be employed in urban, suburban, and rural areas.

-Module Module Title Total Contact Hours Quarter Credit Units

-Pre-requisi te Course

-MTD100 Introduction to Massage Therapy 80 6.0

-Modular Co urses

-MTD201 Business and Ethics 80 6.0

-MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0

-MTD263 Eastern Theory and Practice 80 6.0

-MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0

-MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0

-MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0

-MTD246 Clinical and Sports Massage 80 6.0

-MTD295 Health and Wellness 80 6.0

-MTD278 Massage Therapy Clinic 30 1.0

-PROGRAM TOTAL 750 55.0
+Module Module Title Total Contact Hours Quarter Credit Units MTD100 Introduction to Massage Therapy 80 6.0 MTD201 Business and Ethics 80 6.0 MTD237 Swedish Massage, Pre-Natal, Post-Natal and Infant, & Elder/Geriatric Massage 80 6.0 MTD263 Eastern Theory and Practice 80 6.0 MTD220 Energy & Non-Traditional Therapies, Wellness & CPR 80 6.0 MTD282 Deep Tissue, Myofascial Release & Pin and Stretch 80 6.0 MTD214 Neuromuscular/Trigger Point and Muscle Energy Techniques 80 6.0 MTD246 Clinical and Sports Massage 80 6.0 MTD295 Health and Wellness 80 6.0 MTD278 Massage Therapy Clinic 30 1.0 PROGRAM TOTAL 750 55.0

-^{} Massage Therapy Clinic hours are to be scheduled throughout the last three modules of training.
+Massage Therapy Clinic hours are to be scheduled throughout the last three modules of training.